joshbegley/nyt-latest/README.md

 **Search for Missing Girl in Australia Ends in ‘Worst Possible Outcome’**\
-`The police are seeking a man who was last seen holding hands with the five-year-old girl on Saturday night near Alice Springs.`\
+`The police are seeking a man who was last seen holding hands with the 5-year-old girl on Saturday night near Alice Springs.`\
 https://www.nytimes.com/2026/04/30/world/australia/missing-girl-found-dead.html

 **Transgender Idaho Residents Sue After State Criminalizes Use of Bathrooms**\